jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 <figure>
 <img src="figs-ratquad/RatQuad-E.svg"
 alt="A general view of a circular arc, paramaterized by the radius and tan of the half angle.
-The triangle that contains the RQS is drawn separately to show the side lengths and relative location of p_1 and p_2." />
+The triangle that contains the RQC is drawn separately to show the side lengths and relative location of p_1 and p_2." />
 <figcaption aria-hidden="true">A general view of a circular arc,
 paramaterized by the radius and tan of the half angle.
-The triangle that contains the RQS is drawn separately to show the side lengths and relative location of <span class="math inline"><em>p</em><sub>1</sub></span> and <span class="math inline"><em>p</em><sub>2</sub></span>.</figcaption>
+The triangle that contains the RQC is drawn separately to show the side lengths and relative location of <span class="math inline"><em>p</em><sub>1</sub></span> and <span class="math inline"><em>p</em><sub>2</sub></span>.</figcaption>
 </figure>

-In like manner to the semicircle we can create a symmetric circular arc RQS as illustrated.
+In like manner to the semicircle we can create a symmetric circular arc RQC as illustrated.
 Let$\delta$ be the tangent of half the arc angle.
-If we take the quarter circle RQS and replace $t$ with $\delta t$.
+If we take the quarter circle RQC and replace $t$ with $\delta t$.

 $$
 f_\delta(t) = \frac{%